 - a.
 Any BLS agency that wishes to become an IM approved agency will notify the EMS System Coordinator of their intention. - b.
 An agency must choose one method or the other.
-If an agency becomes IM approved, the are able to administer both glucagon and epinephrine IM.
+If an agency becomes IM approved they will give both glucagon and epinephrine IM.